Altsten93/Thesis-MsC-Economics/README.md

 # Thesis-MsC-Economics
 Hello there!
 This repository contains code used for a master's thesis in economics.
 The thesis investigates whether changes in the Swedish demographic profile might have contributed to a rise in income inequality.

-The code for this thesis contains three subsections.
+The code for this thesis contains four subsections.
 (1) The data gathering; referring to the collection, cleaning, formatting, and finally transforming into an easily managed data frame.
 (2) Calculates the changing population demographics over period 2000-2019.
 (3) The finalized dataset; in which the more detailed analysis takes place.
 Visualization (/w GGPLOT), modeling, and robustness test are conducted here.